jakobharder/anno1800-jakobs-mods/mods/shared-goods/README.md

-# Alternative Needs (aka Extra Goods Collection)
+# Extra Goods (Alternative Needs)

 Productions like cheese and tools.
-Every end product can be as an alternative to normal Basic Needs.
+Every end product is available as an alternative Lifestyle need to normal Basic Needs.

 ## Requirements